Nexmo/nexmo-developer/_documentation/stitch/concepts/jwt-acl.md

 ### Claims

-Usinhttps://github.com/Nexmo/nexmo-developer that `private.key` and the application ID, we can mint a new JWT.
+Using https://github.com/Nexmo/nexmo-developer that `private.key` and the application ID, we can mint a new JWT.
 In order to log a user into a Stitch client, the JWT will need the following claims:

 |Claim | Description |
 | --------- | ----------- |